oplS16projects/Fred-s-Stockroom/template.md

 - [x] Display data side-by-side for user to compare.

 ### Final Presentation (last week of semester)
-If we have time, we want to improve the design of the webpage.
+If we have time, we want to improve the UI of the front-end webpage.

 ## Group Responsibilities
 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
 Include the milestones and final deliverable.